 When you play your part in teaching your kids manners and have your nanny compliment your actions by playing their own part, your child is sure to be the envy of others.

 But it is only achievable with the ideal nanny.
-This is why Elite Nanny Agency always ensures matching families with nannies who know the importance of manners in kids and who consciously work to imbue the proper manners in the children who are their responsibility.
+This is why The Elite Nanny Team always ensures matching families with nannies who know the importance of manners in kids and who consciously work to imbue the proper manners in the children who are their responsibility.

 Lowry, David "25 Manners Kids Should Know" July 14, 2015.